ctb/titus-blog/src/2015-how-should-we-think-about-research-software.rst

 reused.

 I'm not sure how or where to draw the line here, exactly.
-It's certainly reasonable to say that software that doesn't have unit tests is likely to be wrong, and therefore unit tests should be required - but, in science, we should never rely on a single study to prove something anyway, so I'm not sure why it matters if software is somewhat wrong.
+It's certainly reasonable to say that software that doesn't have unit tests is likely to be wrong, and therefore unit tests should be required - but, in science, we should never rely on a single study to prove something anyway, so I'm not sure why it matters if software is wrong in some details.
 This is where the `difference between "replicability" and "reproducibility"
 <http://ivory.idyll.org/blog/research-software-reuse.html>`__ becomes
 important.
 If I can't replicate your computation (at least in theory) then you have no business publishing it; but *reproducing* it is something that is a much larger task, outside the scope of any given paper.

 I want to quote David States, `who wrote a comment two years ago on my blog <http://ivory.idyll.org/blog/research-software-reuse.html#comment-772560142>`__: